CryptGenRandom

-CryptGenRandom is a deprecated cryptographically secure pseudorandom number generator function that is included in Microsoft CryptoAPI.
-In Win32 programs, Microsoft recommends its use anywhere random number generation is needed.
+CryptGenRandom is a cryptographically secure pseudorandom number generator function that is included in Microsoft CryptoAPI.
+In Win32 programs, Microsoft recommended its use anywhere random number generation is needed (it has since been replaced by BCryptGenRandom, see below).
+The kernel32 equivalent is RtlGenRandom.

 A 2007 paper from Hebrew University suggested security problems in the Windows 2000 implementation of CryptGenRandom (assuming the attacker has control of the machine).
 Microsoft later acknowledged that the same problems exist in Windows XP, but not in Vista.
 Microsoft released a fix for the bug with Windows XP Service Pack 3 in mid-2008.

+CryptGenRandom is deprecated as it belongs to the deprecated Windows CryptoAPI.
+The modern Cryptography API: Next Generation (CNG) replacement is BCryptGenRandom (and the underlying functions ProcessPrng and SystemPrng).

 Background

 The Win32 API includes comprehensive support for cryptography through the Microsoft CryptoAPI, a set of cryptographic primitives provided by Microsoft for use in Windows applications.
 Windows technologies such as TLS support (via the Schannel API) and code signing rely on these primitives, which in turn rely on a cryptographically secure pseudorandom number generator (CSPRNG).
 CryptGenRandom is the standard CSPRNG supplied with the Microsoft CryptoAPI.

 Method of operation

 Before Windows Vista

 Microsoft-provided cryptography providers share the same implementation of CryptGenRandom, currently based on an internal function called RtlGenRandom.
 Only a general outline of the algorithm had been published As of 2007:

 [RtlGenRandom] generates as specified in FIPS 186-2 appendix 3.1 with SHA-1 as the G function.
 And with entropy from: